bdadam/GameDevForBusiness/slides/01_intro.md

 --

-## What if we developed business software like games?
+## What if I developed business software like a game?

 Note:
 - why am I here?